andrewsmike/jasmine/README.md

 ======================================

 ETL patterns, or materializations, have multiple components:
-- `jasmine-sql/jasmine/sql/transforms/{etl}.py`: SQL manipulations and analyses used by the ETL.
+- `jasmine-sql/jasmine/sql/transforms/{etl}.py`: SQL manipulations and yanalyses used by the ETL.
 - `jasmine-etl/jasmine/etl/materializations/{etl}.py`: ETL backend database interaction logic, event handling, and scheduling.
 - `jasmine-models/jasmine/models/materializations/{etl}.py`: Database model and state-machine logical description.
+- `jasmine-models/jasmine/models/materializations/__init__.py`: Registration for database model and state machine logical description.

-Between these files, the statefullness and correctness properties, scheduling semantics, available events, backend interactions, SQL analysis, and SQL generation logic are handled for every ETL pattern.y
+Between these files, the statefullness and correctness properties, scheduling semantics, available events, backend interactions, SQL analysis, and SQL generation logic are handled for every ETL pattern.
 The borders can be a bit fuzzy; the exact setup here may evolve.

 To add a materialization, you'll also have to add the materialization (and possibly view) type to the appropriate schemas, and add appropriate references to the new objects through the __init__ hierarchy above as necessary.

+There are a variety of helpful utility modules throughout jasmine-sql and jasmine-etl.
+I recommend you read over existing ETLs and investigate any used modules to get a sense for what tools are available.
+Examples include `jasmine.etl.ddl_tools`, `jasmine.etl.backends`, `jasmine.sql.table_spec`, `jasmine.sql.analysis`, and more.

 How do I run a celery task manually?